beforesemicolon/flatlist-react/README.md

 ##### renderWhenEmpty prop

-You are required to pass an array/object to the `list` prop, it does not mean the array/object needs to contain anything.
+You are required to pass an array/object to the `list` prop, it does not mean that the array/object needs to contain anything.
 Because when doing so nothing will be displayed, there is another prop called `renderWhenEmpty` that you can use to tell the component what to display when list has no items.
 This is ideal for blanks, telling the user the filtering or search ended up leaving the list empty.

 `renderWhenEmpty` must be a function that returns a component.
-The function is not called with any argument.
+The function is not called with any arguments.

 ```jsx
 ...